8-Week College Courses Online [2025 Guide: Online College Courses]

 1. Review each university’s online curriculum.

-2. Ensure the school is accredited and that each class will count toward your degree.
+2. Ensure the school is accredited and each class will count toward your degree.

 4. Investigate financial aid options.

-It’s best to take more than one class from a university so that you can reduce your time spent on these steps.
+It’s best to take more than one class from a university to reduce the time spent on these steps.
+If you are ready to get started, click on the “find my program” button to search for accredited programs.

 Ready to start your journey?